Mjz86/C_colon/mcc.md

 - interface:

- an empty type with a v-table and/or virtual bases
+ an empty type with a v-table and/or virtual bases, its ` object_offset_current` is removed and the dynamic cast entry  in the castation-table is removed

 - final: